fridayshoes/fridayshoes/README.md

 <p align="center">This is what I've been up to...</p>
 <br>

-🔭 I’m currently working on getting better at TDD
+<p align="center">🔭 I’m currently working on getting better at TDD.</p>
-🌱 I’m currently learning more JS and Ruby
+<p align="center">🌱 I’m currently learning more JS and Ruby.</p>
-⚡ Fun fact: Before I learnt to code I created a mobile app that achieved over 1 million downloads.
+<p align="center">⚡ Fun fact: Before I learnt to code I created a mobile app that achieved over 1 million downloads.</p>

   </div>